holderbp/lecture_notes/phy231-234/08_dc-circuits.md

 The qualitative description of potential and current in the previous section can be summarized in two quantitative rules, called "Kirchoff's Rules":

-1. Loop Rule: The sum of the changed in potential differences around any closed loop of wire is zero.
+1. **Loop Rule**: The sum of the changed in potential differences around any closed loop of wire is zero.

 ![Circuit for demonstrating Kirchoff's loop rule.](images/08_loop-rule-circuit.png)